- 30.3 MP Mirrorless Camera

 Processor and ISO Range:

-The performance of a camera is influenced by its image processor as much as its sensor, and here the playing field is entirely level.
+The performance of a camera is influenced by its image processor as much as its sensor, and here, the playing field is entirely level.

-It should be no surprise that the EOS RP and EOS R provide the standard ISO range of 100-40,000, extendable to ISO 50-102,400, due to their shared CPU and identical resolution.
+Unsurprisingly, the EOS RP and EOS R provide the standard ISO range of 100-40,000, extendable to ISO 50-102,400, due to their shared CPU and identical resolution.

 We are delighted that Canon did not lower the EOS RP’s highest ISO to keep it below the EOS R.